 Carry-on strictness by airline

-Pro-Tip: If the airline lives in the high or extreme strictness tier, a soft, compressible bag is often more valuable than a rigid roller with optimistic marketing dimensions.
+Quick check: If the airline falls into the high or extreme strictness tier, a soft, compressible bag is often more useful than a rigid roller with optimistic marketing dimensions.

 Traveler rule: On strict airlines, plan the bag before booking the fare.
-On low-strictness airlines, use the carry-on policy as a comparison advantage against competitors with worse fee logic.
+On calmer airlines, treat the included carry-on as part of the real fare value when comparing options.

 Strictness tiers that actually matter